zpetko63/Petko-Data-Science-Portfolio/TidyData-Project/README.md

 ### 1. Time Series Spending Line Chart

-This chart displays the spending trends over time for each department with a different line and color for each department.
+This chart illustrates the trends in federal R&D spending over time for each department from the dataset.
+Each department is represented by a distinct line and color, allowing for easy comparison across departments.

 ![Time Series Spending Line Chart](Spending_Line.png)

 ### 2. Spending Share Bar Chart

-This chart displays the share of spending for each department in the year selected by the user.
+This bar chart provides a snapshot of the proportion of federal R&D spending by department for a specific year (2017 in this analysis).
+The chart represents each department’s share as a percentage of total spending, helping users quickly grasp how funding is allocated across departments.

 ![Spending Share Bar Chart](Spending_Share_Bar.png)

 ## Pivot Table

-This table displays the median department spending for each year in the dataset in the form of a pivot table.
+The pivot table summarizes the median department spending for each year in the dataset, providing a robust measure of central tendency in spending data.
+Unlike averages, the median is less sensitive to extreme values, offering a clearer picture of typical spending patterns.